A whirlwind tour to the top of Hong Kong's Victoria Peak then across the island…

 Madampe Murugan Kovil – Hindu Temple

 As we left Negombo to travel to the interior of Sri Lanka along the road to Chilaw our driver gave us the chance to stop and explore the Madampe Murugan Kovil a Hindu temple.
-This temple is dedicated to Lord Muruga is also known as Lord Karthikeya, and is the eldest son of Lord Shiva and goddess Parvathi.
+This temple is dedicated to Lord Muruga is also known as Lord Karthikeya, and is the eldest son of Lord Shiva and Goddess Parvathi.

-This is a large temple and as we pulled in there was a lot of activity going on inside with plenty of chanting and rhythmic beating of drums.
+This is a large temple and as we pulled in there was a lot of activity going on inside with plenty of chanting and the rhythmic beating of drums.
 Not wanting to be invasive we did a quick tour of the outside of the temple took a couple of photos and headed out.